Bra Size Chart 2026:

 Europe (EU)

 Band sizes use centimeters and run larger (EU 75 = US/UK 34).
-Cup letters align more closely with UK than US.
+Cup letters are usually single-letter after D in many EU charts, while band labels use EU numbers.
 Most French and German brands follow this system.

 France